ViBiOh/hue/README.md

 ### Metrics

-The web service exposes two specifics metrics gathered from the motions sensors: the battery life and the temperature.
+The web service exposes multiples metrics gathered from the motions sensors and taps: the battery life, the temperature and the motion detection.
 They are available with OpenTelemetry.

 ## Usage